 A welcome afternoon tea break was then on the agenda before all delegates reconvened in the main Biosphere hall to listen to the final sessions of the day.

-Delegates were treated to a panel session to discuss what’s new in finance with David Morrison from EQ Accountants, Duncan MacInnes from Ruffer and Hugh Meechan from The Mortgage Lender.
-On a positive note delegates heard that more choice in BTL lending means landlords can benefit from using a broker to find the best deal but this was tempered by the fact that the panel suggested that property isn’t an easy investment and the panel think that capital growth may be lower in the future.
+Delegates were treated to a panel session to discuss what was new in finance with David Morrison from EQ Accountants, Duncan MacInnes from Ruffer and Hugh Meechan from The Mortgage Lender.
+On a positive note delegates heard that more choice in BTL lending means landlords can benefit from using a broker to find the best deal but this was tempered by the fact that the panel suggested that property isn’t an easy investment and the panel thought that capital growth may be lower in the future.
 The impact of section 24 income tax changes was discussed including how it will ramp up for many over the next 3 years with only about 11% of landlords looking for advice benefitting from changing to an incorporation model.

-All that was then left to do was for John Blackwood to bring another fantastic NLD to a close.
+All that was then left to do, was for John Blackwood to bring another fantastic NLD to a close.
 He gave huge thanks to the speakers, exhibitors, delegates, event staff and most importantly the sponsors Citylets, TC Young LetLaw, AB Group and LPS Scotland.
 He also thanked Stephen Jardine for being an excellent guest chair.